n-szulc/fingeRNAt/README.md

   4. atom IDs for each user defined-interactions (single atoms if 1 SMARTS for receptor and tuples if 2 SMARTS for receptor were passed)

   Prints **detected interactions** for pair of each nucleic acid residue - ligand:
-  1. atoms creating hydrogen bond with their distance and angle (if parameter `-dha` was passed), separately for cases when nucleic acid is hydrogen bond acceptor and hydrogen bond donor
+  1. atoms creating hydrogen bond with their distance and angle (if parameter `-dha` was passed), separately for cases when the nucleic acid is hydrogen bond acceptor and hydrogen bond donor
   2. atoms creating halogen bond with their distance and angles
   3. atoms creating cation-anion interaction with their distance (note that nucleic acid's atoms are anions)
   4. atoms creating Pi-cation interaction with their distance and angle
   5. atoms creating Pi-anion interaction with their distance and angle (note that ligand's atoms are anions)
   6. atoms creating anion-Pi interaction with their distance and angle (note that nucleic acid's atoms are anions)
-  7. atoms creating Pi-stacking interaction type Sandwich/Displaced with their distance, offset and angle
+  7. atoms creating Pi-stacking interaction type Sandwich/Displaced with their distance, offset, and angle
-  8. atoms creating Pi-stacking interaction type T-shaped with their distance, offset and angle
+  8. atoms creating Pi-stacking interaction type T-shaped with their distance, offset, and angle
   9. atoms creating ion-mediated interaction with their distances (nucleic acid - ion & ion - ligand)
   10. atoms creating water-mediated interaction with their distances (nucleic acid - water & water - ligand)
   11. atoms creating lipophilic interaction with their distance